VatsalSy/RemindersSync/README.md

 - `._RemindersDB.json`: State of all Apple Reminders with their IDs
 - `._LocalDB.json`: State of tasks from `_AppleReminders.md`
 - `_AppleReminders.md`: Tasks synced with Apple Reminders (outside vault-named list)

+## Permissions Note

+When running these tools for the first time, macOS will request permission to access your Reminders.
+If you're using a non-native terminal emulator (like VS Code's integrated terminal, iTerm2, etc.), you might encounter issues where the permission prompt never appears.
+If this happens, try running the command in the native macOS Terminal app instead.

 ## License